 Hosting long events with no breaks can be detrimental to your virtual success.
 Ideally. a 45-90-minutes session is much more productive than a session that goes on for three hours straight.
 As people need to get up, stretch, grab a snack or drink, it is natural to get an uncomfortable stiffness in the body.
 Keep the sessions flexible enough to allow them to make these adjustments without having to miss out on your content.

 Connecting virtually is all about depending on the internet speed and electronic device compatibility.
 By now each one of us has become familiar with dropping out from meetings due to technical glitches.
 Be patient with repeating the information more than once and expecting a minor delay or lag in responses from participants.
 It’s important to understand the limitations of a virtual event, too.

 Must Read:Top 5 Ideas for Your Next Online Event

 A stage meant for cultural performances can be different from the one that is used for debates.
 While the former requires eye-catching backgrounds and adaptability to use props, the latter requires a podium.
 Similarly, for a virtual event, one needs to know what’s necessary- audio, video, or both.
 For a seamless experience connect with the least possible media options.
 Also, keep in mind the best platform that supports the media needed.

-In conclusion, Whether big or small, offline or online, every event should have a strategy.
+In conclusion, Whether big or small, offline or online, every event should have a strategy and knowledge about Best Virtual Event Platforms.
 It can be tricky to organise a group chat that feels less like a meeting, and more like a social occasion.
 If you create opportunities for engagement, your audience will be more engaged, which can do the trick.
 But, any event you organize needs to take account of the strange circumstances we all have had to go through for the past 1 year.